 Decisions and actions are reviewed, refined and revised as our shared understanding of the pupil's needs, and of what supports the pupil in making good progress and securing good outcomes, increases.
-This is known as the graduated approach.
+This is known as the graduated approach, and also known as Assess - Plan - Do - Review (see our SEN information report for more detailed information on the graduated approach).